larsandremoen/interrogate/README.md

+# Interrogate
-# Interrogate - an app that makes your Messenger chat data into a Kahoot quiz
+An app that makes your Messenger chat data into a Kahoot quiz

 ## Installation